kabsha1/kgit/README.md

 # kgit
-readme file of the github repository created on  24 novembe 2023
+readme file of the github repository created on  24 november 2023